aws-samples/spark-on-aws-lambda/README.md

 ***

 ### Current Challenge
 At present, on Amazon EMR and AWS Glue, the PySpark script will need to be run on each node after a JVM spin-up, in contrast to other frameworks like Pandas, which do not incur this overhead cost because running on single machine.
 For small files under 500MB, Pandas outperforms Spark, and Spark takes longer due to the JVM spin-up cost.
 The ACID frameworks like Apache HUDI and Apache Iceberg are only Spark compatible, and none are Pandas compatible.
-When files are small and there is a  requirement for the ACID framework on Amazon S3 then Spark on AWS Lambda shines.
-Spark on AWS Lambda will be a great option for these use cases.
+When files are small and there is a  requirement for the ACID framework on Amazon S3 then SoAL framework shines.
+SoAL framework will be a great option for these use cases.

 1. When utilizing AWS Glue or Amazon EMR, the JVM spin-up cost for Spark is considerable, making it slower and more expensive than Pandas to handle smaller files.
 Pandas performs better on small files than Spark.
 The JVM  Cost is reduced and processing is expedited using this Framework.
 2. Event-driven and smaller payloads with less frequency coming from AWS Managed Kafka, and AWS Kinesis triggers are ideal use cases.
 The framework is cost-effective for less frequent payloads and can load data to Apache HUDI or Iceberg tables on Amazon S3.
-3. Batch processing small files saves time and money on spark on AWS Lambda in comparison with Amazon EMR( with minimum of 3 nodes).
+3. Batch processing small files saves time and money on in comparison with Amazon EMR( with minimum of 3 nodes).
 The framework can be hosted on AWS Lambda for 15-minute loads.
 4. Run different versions of Spark workloads in parallel.
 (At present, you need a separate cluster on Amazon EMR and AWS Glue, which means a minimum of 6 nodes).

 This AWS sample is intended to show an example of a container-based approach.